Red Light Therapy: What It Is, How It Works, and Why So Many People Swear by It

 No UV exposure

-People with light sensitivity disorders or who take photosensitizing medications should check with a professional first, and you shouldn’t shine devices directly into your eyes.
+Individuals with light sensitivity issues or those taking photosensitizing medications should consult a professional first, and devices shouldn’t be directed into the eyes.

 Who Should Consider Trying Red Light Therapy?

-It’s not a replacement for medical care, but it’s one of the rare “trendy” therapies where the science actually holds up pretty well.
+It’s not a substitute for medical care, but it’s one of those rare “trendy” therapies that actually has solid scientific backing.